jdluu/TruthSeeker/README.md

 # AI-Powered Fact Checker

-An intelligent fact-checking assistant that combines Brave Search API with AI analysis using GLHF.chat's Mistral model.
+An intelligent fact-checking assistant that combines Brave Search API with AI analysis using GLHF.chat's LLama 3.3 70B model.
 This project provides both a command-line interface and a Streamlit web interface for verifying statements and claims using real-time web search results.

 ## Features

 - Statement verification using Brave Search API
-- AI-powered fact analysis using Mistral-7B-Instruct model
+- AI-powered fact analysis using LLama 3.3 70B model
 - Detailed accuracy ratings:
   - TRUE: Completely accurate
   - MOSTLY TRUE: Generally accurate with minor inaccuracies